dgis/emu48android/ReadMe.txt

 TODO

-- Autosave only works once a manual save has been done (William Hostman from comment).
-    SO, INVITE TO SAVE JUST AFTER THE NEW TO PREVENT TO LOOSE EVERYTHING
 - Add the name of the file in the toast "State saved".
 - The clock seems unsynchronized sometimes.
 - Retain a key by right clicking if it is from a mouse.
 - Add the possibility to load and save the flash in another file.
 - Sometimes, the calculator seems to lag and finally freeze.
 - In Chrome OS:
-    - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?).
-- Add a separation between the pixels (Suggestion from Jaime Meza).

 BUILD